elastic/integrations/packages/apache_spark/docs/README.md

 In order to ingest data from Apache Spark, you must know the full hosts for the Main and Worker nodes.

+To proceed with the Jolokia setup, Apache Spark should be installed as a standalone setup.
+Make sure that the spark folder is installed in the `/usr/local` path.
+If not, then specify the path of spark folder in the further steps.
+You can install the standalone setup from the official download page of [Apache Spark](https://spark.apache.org/downloads.html).

 In order to gather Spark statistics, we need to download and enable Jolokia JVM Agent.

 ```